 - Contact your financial advisors or brokers.
 Try to identify any additional financial and investment accounts that the deceased had.
 Work with each of them to transfer ownership.
 Most likely, you will need a death certificate for each account.

 - Contact a tax accountant.
-You will need to apply for both a private individual and property.
+You will need to apply for both an individual and a property.

 - Notify life insurance companies.
 Fill out the application form for any deceased life insurance policies.
 Also suggest that friends and family members who may have included the deceased in their life insurance policies update them.

 - Cancel insurance policies.
-This may include health insurance, car insurance, homeowner insurance, or anything else.
-Depending on the policy, contact the insurance company or your loved one's employer to terminate coverage.
-If the deceased participated in Medicare, the social welfare department will notify them of the death, but if your loved one had coverage for Medicare prescription drugs (Part D), Medicare Advantage and / or Medigap, you need to call their representatives and cancel everything yourself.
+This could be health insurance, car insurance, homeowner insurance, or something else.
+Depending on the policy, contact your relative's insurance company or employer to end your coverage.
+If the deceased was involved in Medicare, Social Services will notify them of the death.
+But if your loved one had Medicare Part D, Medicare Advantage, and / or prescription drug coverage, you need to call their representatives and cancel everything yourself.

 - Identify any employment benefits.
 If the deceased worked, contact his employer to find out about union death benefits, pension plans, and credit unions.

 - Identify and pay important bills.
 Make a list of bills that you probably need to pay (for example, a mortgage, pay for a car, electricity), and do everything possible to track them using the mail of a deceased person and online bills.
 Establish a plan to ensure that these bills continue to be paid on time.